 The sooner you can get to a table and identify their needs, the sooner they can be served.
 This is a very easy and controllable way to improve turn times.

 Digital waitlisting systems have one killer feature unavailable to those using pen and paper - SMS reminders.
-Sending a SMS to the guest letting them know when the table is ready helps remove much of the uncertainty and inefficiency of waitlisting.
+Sending an SMS to the guest letting them know when the table is ready helps remove much of the uncertainty and inefficiency of waitlisting.

-With a high end restaurant, even a well thought out floor plan can be helped by online reservations software.
+With a high-end restaurant, even a well-thought-out floor plan can be helped by online reservations software.
 If you can map out your floor and chart what times are at each table, you can identify which tables need to be turned in order to move in new customers.
 This also helps you double tables to squeeze the maximum amount of revenue out of each service.

-A reservation system with integrated waitlist, is a great way to organize your floor and help you minimize turn times, but what about simplifying the billing process?
+A reservation system with an integrated waitlist, is a great way to organize your floor and help you minimize turn times, but what about simplifying the billing process?

 Despite cash being king, cards are the way to pay.
 And if you are a more casual restaurant, this usually means dealing with multiple cards when catering to a group.
 POS systems also come in the form of pay-at-the-table tablets.
-Tablets can be a great way to take payment quickly and eliminate running to the back of house to swipe cards and make change.
+Tablets can be a great way to take payment quickly and eliminate running to the back of the house to swipe cards and make changes.